seuros/mcp_rails_template/README.md

 # Action MCP Example 🚀

-A simple Ruby on Rails application demonstrating how to integrate and use **ActionMCP**.
+A simple Ruby on Rails application demonstrating how to integrate and use the **ActionMCP** gem.
+The gem source code can be found on GitHub at [https://github.com/seuros/action_mcp](https://github.com/seuros/action_mcp).

+This application showcases how to define and use MCP components within a Rails project.

 ---